 The main distinction between these services is that an EOR legally employs workers in states or countries on your behalf where your business isn't registered.
 In contrast, your business typically must be registered in locations where it uses a PEO, and the PEO co-employs your workforce for administrative purposes.

 While some similarities exist, and certain providers cross over into PEO EOR territory, PEOs generally offer more expansive services than EORs.
-The following information details five significant differences between PEO and EOR companies.
+The following information details the significant differences between PEO and EOR companies.

 Structure for an EOR vs. a PEO

 A PEO uses a co-employment model, whereas an EOR is the sole employer in areas where you don't have a legal entity.
-Employees sign a contract under a PEO agreement that lists your company's name and the PEO's.
+With a PEO, employees sign a contract under a PEO agreement that lists your company's name and the PEO's.

 Meanwhile, with an EOR employment arrangement, new hire agreements only list the EOR provider.
 The EOR is legally the full employer on record for employees for all matters.
 Conversely, a PEO is an employer on record only for administrative purposes, such as filing payroll taxes or administering workers' compensation.
 Both models usually allow EORs or PEOs to claim employees under their employer identification numbers.